Kuruburu/WellBeingDiary-electron/README.md

-# wbde
+# WellBeing Diary UI

-An Electron application with React
+An Electron application with React and Ttailwind

 ## Recommended IDE Setup